CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

   - You must disable the next even-numbered port.
 For example, if you break out port 11 into four logical ports, you must disable port 12.

   These restrictions do *not* apply to a 2x50G breakout configuration.
-- On Mellanox switches with the Spectrum ASIC running in *nonatomic* ACL mode, if you break out a port, then restart the `switchd` service, temporary disruption to traffic occurs while the ACLs are reinstalled.
+- On Mellanox switches with the Spectrum ASIC running in *nonatomic* ACL mode, if you break out a port, then reload the `switchd` service, temporary disruption to traffic occurs while the ACLs are reinstalled.

 {{%/notice%}}